AJRepo/PHPlot/phplot/README.txt

 Here are some of the problems we know about in PHPlot.
 See the bug tracker on the PHPlot project web site for more information.

+#173 Area fill plots with data borders and overlapping areas
+  New in release 6.2.0 are data borders for area and squaredarea plot types.
+  With multiple data sets, if the areas overlap, the borders are drawn without regard to the overlap, and don't correspond to the visible areas.

+#171 Dashed patters aren't continuing
+  PHPlot line styles are not being drawn properly when the dashed pattern is long relative to the data point spacing.

 #146 (was: 3142124) Clip plot elements to plot area
   Plot elements are not currently clipped to the plot area, and may extend beyond.
 PHP does not currently support the GD clipping control.